 50,000 MNT (about 35 USD) donated by the Department of nature and environment of Dornogovi province, located in Sainshand, with support from the MACNE (Mongolian Association for Conservation of Nature and the Environment) to participate to gas expenses for the mission conducted during the summer 2012.

 The travel agency Eternal Landscapes which is one the travel agencies with which we cooperate for our tourism and conservation expeditions, support our work by donating us some of their annual profits.

-The Association GOVIIN KHULAN, is now a Recipient of the 1% for the Planet.
-1% for the Planet is a growing global movement of about 1,500 companies worldwide that donate a minimum of 1% of their sales to a network of about 3,000 environmental organizations like ours.
-To know more about this movement, follow this link.
-To date, 3 French compagnies: FairTrad, Solutions Graphik'n Print and Donkey and Co., support our actions as part of the 1% for the Planet movement.
+The Association GOVIIN KHULAN has been a recipient of the 1% for the planet movement.
+1% for the planet is a global movement of about 1,500 companies worldwide that donate a minimum of 1% of their sales to a network of about 3,000 environmental organizations like ours.
+3 French companies: FairTrad, Solutions Graphik'n Print, Donkey and Co., have been supporting our actions as of the 1% for the planet.

 Click on the image to read the interview